 I'd just like to thank all the staff at the Mount hotel for making our wedding day on the 18th June absolutely fantastic.
 Me and my husband really felt looked after and that we could relax as the running of the day was all under control.
 All of our guests have commented on how delicious the canapés, wedding breakfast and evening buffet food was.
 The great hall looked amazing and we took advantage of the balcony entrance which our guests loved as it was different.
-All in all, if you're considering this venue as a place to get married you WON'T be disappointed.Sarah 2011
+All in all, if you're considering this venue as a place to get married you WON'T be disappointed.Wedding Guest 202

 The Mander family of Wolverhampton acquired the Mount in 1890 for £5000 and refurbished it extensively and then went on to build the beautiful and amazing Wightwick Manor which is the sister house to the Mount and is less than 1000m away, they share many likenesses in design, Wightwick Manor is now a popular national trust visit.